Kentucky vs. Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Kentucky and its opponents have combined for 58.5 points just twice this year.
+- Kentucky and its opponents have combined for 57 points -- this matchup's point total -- only two times this season.

-- Tennessee's games have gone over 58.5 points in four of eight chances this season.
+- Tennessee's games have gone over 57 points in five of eight chances this season.

-- The combined points per game average of the two teams, 64.4, is 5.9 points greater than Saturday's over/under.
+- The two teams combine to score 64.4 points per game, 7.4 more than the total in this contest.

-- This contest's over/under is 11.2 points more than the 47.3 these two squads combine to allow per game this season.
+- These two squads combine to allow 47.3 points per game, 9.7 fewer than this contest's over/under.

-- The average total in Wildcats games this season is 50.8, 7.7 points fewer than Saturday's total of 58.5 .
+- The average total in Wildcats games this season is 50.8, 6.2 points fewer than Saturday's over/under of 57 .

-- The 58.5-point total for this game is 4.7 points below the 63.2 points per game average total in Volunteers games this season.
+- The 57-point total for this game is 6.2 points below the 63.2 points per game average total in Volunteers games this season.

 Kentucky Stats and Trends

-- Kentucky has played eight games, with six wins against the spread.
+- Kentucky has six wins against the spread in eight games this year.

-- The Wildcats are 3-1 ATS when favored by 3 points or more this season.
+- The Wildcats are 4-1 ATS when favored by 1 point or more this season.

-- Kentucky's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Kentucky's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- Kentucky is 3-1 against the spread and 4-0 overall this season when the team puts up more than 26.5 points.
+- When Kentucky puts up more than 26.5 points, it is 3-1 against the spread and 4-0 overall.

-- When Kentucky piles up more than 393.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- Kentucky is 3-0 against the spread and 3-0 overall when the team piles up more than 393.8 yards.

-- This year, the Wildcats have turned the ball over 15 times, five more than the Volunteers' takeaways (10).
+- The Wildcats have turned the ball over five more times (15 total) than the Volunteers have forced a turnover (10) this season.

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.